Prevent unbridled investments

 Training is indeed a closing entry

-Caroline also recognizes this situation: ‘Training is indeed often a closing item.
+Caroline also recognizes this situation: “Training is indeed often a closing item.
 In my opinion, the core of the problem is not the tight budgets.
 The training objectives are often formulated too vaguely.
 In addition, the actual training goals and needs to be achieved by the organization are missing.
-Some answers should be clear, such as what do you want to achieve, what decisions and change processes you want to support and who is the training intended to?
+Some answers should be clear, such as what you want to achieve, what decisions and change processes you want to support and who is the training intended for?
 We can support organizations so that you train the right people.
 Furthermore, I notice with clients I advise that people are sometimes afraid of data.
-If you patiently explain how to read data, how to interpret a dashboard or how to use Power BI effectively, people sometimes immediately start to stress.
-“Do I have to be able to do all this myself?” they then sigh and then block.
+If you patiently explain how to read data, how to interpret a dashboard, or how to use Power BI effectively, people sometimes immediately start to stress.
+“Do I have to be able to do all this myself?” they then sigh.
 The lack of willingness to change, the well-known resistance to change, also plays a role in this blockade.
-Fear dominates.
+Fear dominates.”

 The spirit of the times: people ignore evidence-based practice